No, not Ball’s Mum – but the other Mum I know, who runs a small corner shop over that way which I visited regularly before I moved into town.

 I contributed nothing towards that, but I did give her money towards a pair of work shoes for Ball.

-‘I have decided not to buy him any more black pants.
+‘I have decided not to buy him any more black slacks.
 He can wear the ones we wore to his last job, even though they have a hole in one knee.
 I am not sure how long he will last in his new job, so why take the risk?’ she said.

 At Ball’s place, where I turned up an hour later, I did little talking.